-Office of the Realistrar
+Office of the Registrar

-- > refer to Requesting an examination - > Examination Request 🗹 onice of the registrat
+- > refer to Requesting an examination

+- > Examination Request 🗹

-Supplemental examinations
+- > Supplemental examinations

 Updated June 22, 2023 by Office of the Registrar (calendar@athabascau.ca)

 Supplemental exams

 If you are not satisfied with your initial examination mark (supplemental examinations do not apply to assignments, quizzes, or challenge courses) you may request and write one supplemental examination for each midterm or final exam required in your course.
 The higher of the two marks will be used in calculating your final course grade.